locka99/cpp-to-rust-book/why_rust/index.md

 # Rust Background

 So Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation to solve issues related to developing in C++.
-It progressed until the release of version 1.0 in 2015.
+It progressed until the release of version 1.0 in 2015 and has since iterated through releases every six weeks since.

+## Why a

-The motivating force isn't hard to see if you consider the Mozilla Firefox web browser.
+The motivating force for a new language isn't hard to see if you consider the Mozilla Firefox web browser.
 Like most web browsers it is:

 * Written in C++. [^1]
 * Has millions of lines of code.